Rules of Order and Procedure Of The City Council, City Of Chicago For Years 2019 – 2023.

 - Committee on the Budget and Government Operations.

-- Committee on Committees, Rules and Ethics.
+- Committee on Committees and Rules.

 - Committee on Economic, Capital and Technology Development.